Optical Education Library

 Transposing Prescriptions

-Visit OpticianWorks.com for the best comprehensive optician, ABO, and NCLE study programs.
-Depending on the equipment used by the doctor, a prescription may be in plus or minus cylinder form.
-For surfacing, the lab uses the minus form, meaning if a prescription is...
+Visit OpticianWorks.com for the more content like this and the best comprehensive optician, ABO, and NCLE study programs available online.
+What does it mean to transpose an eyeglass prescription?
+Depending on the equipment used by the doctor, a prescription may be in...

 read more